13th IFIP TC9 Human Choice and Computers Conference:

 Gloria Liu, National Central University, Taiwan

-Lena Waizenegger, University of Auckland, New Zealand
+Lena Waizenegger, Auckland University of Technology, New Zealand

 Adrian Benfell, Portsmouth University, UK